-Public Access is an efficient and cost-effective way of obtaining legal advice and representation.
+Direct Access is an efficient and cost-effective way of obtaining legal advice and representation.
 By instructing a barrister directly it enables you to obtain first-hand advice from a barrister which could result in a quicker resolution and therefore reducing your overall legal spend.
 When both solicitors and barristers are involved this can increase the costs.

-Is my case suitable for direct access?
+Is my case suitable for Direct Access?

 On receipt of a completed enquiry form, we will assess whether your case is suitable for direct access.
 It maybe that your case is suitable in part but you may require the services of a solicitor to act on things that you are not able to administer yourself.
 We will inform you as quickly as possible and if required we can help you find a suitable solicitor.

 What is my role if the case is suitable?